portlandcodeschool/jsi/_posts/00-05-02-sessions-login.md

 <aside>
 We'll touch on security a little more in the future, but be aware that you won't get everything right if you try to implement crypto on your own.
 It's a very specialized domain, and a single error can break the whole thing.
-You want to trust the modules that others have built, been peer reviewed, and been vetted over time.
+You want to trust the modules that others have built, that have been peer-reviewed and vetted over time.
 </aside>